CommE2E/comm/docs/dev_environment.md

 After installing Protobuf, you will also need to install gRPC using `brew install grpc`.
 This will install the `grpc_cpp_plugin` for `protoc` (the Protobuf compiler), which is necessary for compiling gRPC schemas.

 Please note that the order is crucial here - you have to first install Protobuf and only then gRPC.
 This is because otherwise gRPC will install Protobuf automatically from its dependency list, but the version of Protobuf will be incorrect.
+In the event that Protobuf installs anyway, run `brew unlink protobuf` and `protoc --version` to ensure it matches the version above.

 ## Arcanist